 Dress Code: Casual – Jeans and T-shirt are just fine.
 Come as you are!
 All are welcome.

-Pastors: John Bornschein, Perry Rohlfs, Justin Lee, Cody Ritter and Wade Wilson
+Pastors: John Bornschein, Perry Rohlfs, Justin Lee, Cody Ritter, and David Hayes

-Board of Directors: Mike Snider, Bill Fernandez, Sam Alcorn, Justin Lee, Perry Rohlfs, Cody Ritter, Wade Wilson and John Bornschein
+Board of Directors: Mike Snider, Bill Fernandez, Justin Lee, Perry Rohlfs, Cody Ritter, David Hayes and John Bornschein

 Calvary Fellowship Fountain Valley (CFFV) has been formed as a fellowship of believers under the Lordship of Jesus Christ.
 Our supreme desire is to know Christ and to be conformed into His image by the power of the Holy Spirit.
 We are a verse-by-verse, Bible-believing church with teaching and fellowship designed to help you establish a firm foundation of faith – to inform, mobilize and equip as we reach out locally and impact globally.

-Calvary Fellowship Fountain Valley church began in 2003 as a church plant of Calvary Worship Center (led by Pastor Al Pittman) and is loosely affiliated with the Calvary Chapel Association of Churches.
-The Calvary Chapel Association (CCA) is the administrative connection point for the Calvary Chapel Movement of churches.
-It keeps a record of associated Calvary Chapel senior pastors.
-One of the functions of CCA is to promote official Calvary Chapel regional, national and international events.
-CCA also serves in various support roles to local Calvary Chapel churches and senior pastors.
+Calvary Fellowship Fountain Valley church began in 2003 as a church plant of Calvary Worship Center (led by Pastor Al Pittman).
+CFFV is also part of the Calvary Chapel Association (CCA) of Churches.
+CCA is the administrative connection point for the Calvary Chapel Movement.
 It is overseen by the Calvary Chapel Association Council, which consists of over 20 seasoned Calvary Chapel senior pastors from around the world.